puppetlabs-toy-chest/beaker-testmode_switcher/README.md

 # Beaker::TestmodeSwitcher

-When testing modules with beaker, you need to choose up-front whether to drive the tests using `puppet apply` or a master/agent setup.
-While choosing the apply approach is tempting due to the reduced resource usage, everyone is running master/agent setups, and those have subtle differences to `puppet apply` that might trip up your code.
+When testing modules and other Puppet software with beaker, you need to choose up-front whether to drive the tests using `puppet apply` directly on an agent VM; or using a master/agent setup; or by running the code directly on your workstation.
+While choosing the apply approach is tempting due to the reduced resource usage, most Puppet deployments are running master/agent setups, and those have subtle differences to `puppet apply` that might trip up your code.
 To solve this dilemma, use this gem to choose the test mode at runtime!

-Beaker::TestmodeSwitcher supports running tests in master/agent mode, or using `puppet apply` or locally without any setup.
+Beaker::TestmodeSwitcher supports running tests in master/agent mode, or using `puppet apply` on an agent host, or locally without any setup.

 ## Usage

-Set up you module for beaker testing as usual.
+Set up your module for beaker testing as usual.
 Additionally add

 ```ruby
 gem 'beaker-testmode_switcher'